sromic1990/ToolsForUnity/README.md

 # ToolsForUnity

-* This is project currently on Unity 2018.4 (LTS) with a version of MVC helper and design pattern organizer mainly for Hyoercasual and Idle Game development using Unity game engine.
+This project is currently on Unity 2018.4 (LTS) with a version of MVC helper and design pattern organizer mainly for Hyoercasual and Idle Game development using Unity game engine.

-* This is also a collection of useful helper shortcuts for Unity, details of which will be soon published here and in the wiki.
+This is also a collection of useful helper shortcuts for Unity, details of which will be soon published here and in the wiki.

 _developer extremely caught up with pending work :P :)_